chenyangMl/llama2.c-zh/assets/readme_en.md

-This project is builded on [Andrej Karpathy](https://github.com/karpathy)‘s [llama2.c](https://github.com/karpathy/llama2.c),  and extends it to Chinese scenarios.
+This project is built on [Andrej Karpathy](https://github.com/karpathy)‘s [llama2.c](https://github.com/karpathy/llama2.c),  and expand tokenizer to support training and inference in both Chinese and English.
 Project include

 1)  tokenizer extended llama2, baichuan vocabulary